 When I first met Jodi, two things stood out.
 The first was her energy and her drive.
 It seems she was doing a hundred things all at once – teaching, creating art, publishing a book, writing blog articles.
 The second – and perhaps more significant – was her demeanor.
 To quote a song by REM, Jodi is a “shiny, happy person.”
-Her confidence and joy exudes from every pore of her being.
+Her confidence and joy exude from every pore of her being.

 “We Can Only Go Up From Here”

-“She told me this story, in person, after taking a class from me at a retreat with tears in her eyes” Jodi says.
-“That was one of the moments in my life that I am so grateful for, because I knew then that what I was doing made a difference to someone.
-I never really felt that way in my retail or banking career but almost weekly I get messages from people that reinforce the fact I’m on a path with meaning and purpose.”
+“She told me this story, in person, after taking a class from me at a retreat with tears in her eyes,” Jodi says.
+“That was one of the moments in my life that I am so grateful for because I knew then that what I was doing made a difference to someone.
+I never really felt that way in my retail or banking career, but almost weekly, I get messages from people that reinforce the fact I’m on a path with meaning and purpose.”

 Her Style and “Zen Painting”

-“There’s a piece of me and my life in every painting I create” says Jodi. “in the sense I try to immerse my whole self into the painting, or at least my state of mind while working.”
+“There’s a piece of me and my life in every painting I create,” says Jodi. “in the sense I try to immerse my whole self into the painting, or at least my state of mind while working.”

-“Sometimes what comes out is the opposite of what I’m feeling” she continues.
+“Sometimes what comes out is the opposite of what I’m feeling,” she continues.
 “For instance, in my Zen paintings, I may be anything but calm and centered while painting, but during the process, something else emerges.”

-As to her overall approach, Jodi says “I think that I really pay attention to the details, values, contrast, balance, and overall composition.
-I’m constantly learning and evolving and I can see the evolution of my work grow as I grow.”
+As to her overall approach, Jodi says, “I think that I really pay attention to the details, values, contrast, balance, and overall composition.
+I’m constantly learning and evolving, and I can see the evolution of my work grow as I grow.”

 Jodi almost always finishes her work with a spray varnish in matte or satin.
 For her large pieces, she’ll use a brush-on varnish after a spray-on varnish.
-She rarely frames her work, leaving it to the customer to frame it to their own liking.
+She rarely frames her work, leaving it to the customer to prepare it to their own liking.